 How do testing facilities use four-wheel vehicle movers?

 Grafström: We see the need for four-wheel vehicle movers in manufacturers’ testing facilities when running tests on dyno cells, in wind tunnels, or in climate chambers.
 You won’t be able to start the engine or there are situations where you run a test and the vehicle breaks down.
 Then, you would need a four-wheel vehicle mover to move the car in or out of the test facility.
-The way the dyno cells are designed makes it difficult to use a traditional vehicle mover in combination with the Stringo DuoMover to get the car on the platform, so you’d have to use a customized solution for the specific conditions of your unique testing environment.
+The way the dyno cells are designed makes it difficult to use a traditional vehicle mover in combination with the Stringo DuoMover to get the car on the platform, so you’d have to use a dedicated four-wheel mover, like the Stringo 4WM, or a customized solution for the specific conditions of your unique testing environment.

 In what other scenarios would you need a four-wheel vehicle mover?

 Grafström: The police, for instance, might need to move an evidence vehicle in a four-wheel way.
 Another example is private collectors that need a flexible way to move around valuable cars when all four wheels are locked.
 The scenarios vary a lot.

 What can you say about the future need for four-wheel vehicle movers?